Sector: Food and Beverage – Hand roasted coffee shops.

 So what about your business?
 You may not have a da Vinci in the boardroom, but you could be in a strong position.
 Sales might be good Your team could be working well.
 But what if others don’t quite see it that way?
 What if they have a blind spot to your true value?
 That’s what happened in the case of Alchemy Coffee.

 Alchemy was caught in a trap.
 Banks and investors didn’t understand the coffee sector or their business model.
 They kept under-valuing their assets.
 This had a knock-on effect.
 Because they didn’t appreciate the real value of the assets, they refused to allow them to borrow which in turn meant Alchemy couldn’t make the necessary investments to grow.

 It was an incredibly frustrating time for them.
 They knew they had a great product, and happy customers but couldn’t convince the lenders of their true worth.
 As a result, their growth was compromised.

-Alchemy were then able to engage their accountant with properly valued assets.
-This in turn meant they could have a different conversation with the banks.
+Alchemy was then able to engage their accountant with properly valued assets.
+This, in turn, meant they could have a different conversation with the banks.
 One from a position of strength.

 BGI also gave them clear structure across all of Alchemy’s marketing, sales, operations, finance and talent.
 That helped them develop a way of working that focused on the right things at the right times, and not get blindsided.